 There’s an increasing amount of research dedicated to soft skills.
 And findings are consistent: soft skills are essential at this time, yet employers find them lacking in recruits at every level.

 If soft skills are so important, why are they lacking?

 Why aren’t they prioritised in every organisation’s staff training?

-Developing our soft skills will make us better at working with others, at being innovative, at being productive, engaged and happy at work…
+Developing our soft skills makes us better at working with others, being innovative, productive, engaged and happy at work…

 But hold on…